 Make sure that your icons and maybe even logos are not culture-specific.

-When you design the English version of the site, don’t forget that you will need to have a language selector somewhere in the page design.
+When you design the English version of the site, don’t forget that you will need to have a language switcher somewhere in the page design to allow users to change the site language to their preferred language.
 Think of this during the initial design stage so that it can be worked into the page in an aesthetically pleasing and user-friendly way.

-There are a whole host of technical development issues that must be considered when developing the site in the first place.
-Examples include how to sort lists, how to code messages to the user based on variables, how the site will initially detect language, and so on.
+There are a whole host of technical development issues that must be considered to ensure that multilingual features work correctly.
+Examples include how to sort lists, how to code messages to the user based on variables, how the site will initially detect language, hreflang tag, and so on.

 It pays to review the technical literature about how to develop a localizable site before you start spending money on your new site.

-An old but still relevant article on some of the technical issues is this article from Smashing Magazine.
+An old but still relevant article on some of the technical issues regarding multilingual website design is this article from Smashing Magazine.

 Save Time by Planning Ahead

-In this article we have listed several factors that must be evaluated before the site development begins.
+In this article we have listed several factors about how to make a multilingual website that must be evaluated before the site development begins.
 Neglecting these issues could lead to your company having to redo parts of the site when it is time to localize.
 Or it could lead to extra work with every language you translate into.
 Or it could lead to a disorganized and confusing site design.

 If you already have a site and you are thinking of how to localize the website into other languages, don’t panic.
 Use this article as a guide to prepare for what issues may come up as you prepare to go multilingual.